knative/serving/docs/setting-up-a-docker-registry.md

 ### Required Tools

-If necessary, install the following tools:
+Install the following tools:

 1.  [`gcloud`](https://cloud.google.com/sdk/downloads)
 1.  [`docker-credential-gcr`](https://github.com/GoogleCloudPlatform/docker-credential-gcr)

-`docker-credential-gcr` can be installed with `go get`:
+`docker-credential-gcr` can be installed with `gcloud components install docker-credential-gcr` after you install `gcloud`.
+Note that some methods of `gcloud` installation don't allow you to install components, in which case you can build from source:

 ```shell
 go get github.com/GoogleCloudPlatform/docker-credential-gcr